drkittendorf/drkittendorf/README.md

-Greetings! and Thank You for visiting my GitHub
+### Greetings and Thank You for visiting my GitHub!
+I'm Dale and these are my projects.. 👋

 <!--
 **drkittendorf/drkittendorf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.